arnaudroger/SimpleFlatMapper/README.md

 - [SpringJdbcTemplate](src/main/java/org/sfm/jdbc/spring)
 - [QueryDSL](src/main/java/org/sfm/querydsl)

-It also provides one of the fastest csv parser available.
+It also provides one of the fastest csv parser available - the version in 1.1.0 will be consistently better -.

 All the mapper supports Lambdas and can return the data in form of a Stream.